 At some point during the third trimester, your healthcare provider will probably suggest getting a Tdap vaccine.
 The Tdap is given during pregnancy to help protect the baby, who is protected through maternal antibodies passed on before birth, from whooping cough.
 The vaccine lasts until around 2 months old, and is important because babies are at the highest risk for whooping cough, and, with their as-yet-unformed immune systems, have the least ability to fight it off.

 As always, these appointments give you time to talk about worrisome symptoms and discuss results from previous tests.
-Baby’s size and heartbeat will continue to be monitored, in addition to his position.
-An ultrasound is the best way to determine if he is oriented bottom-down and, if this is the case, you can schedule a procedure to internally or externally turn him.
+Baby’s size and heartbeat will continue to be monitored, in addition to her position.
+An ultrasound is the best way to determine if she is oriented bottom-down and, if this is the case, you can schedule a procedure to internally or externally turn her.

 You probably won’t be having regular pelvic exams unless your healthcare provider suspects an issue, but if you’re more than a few days past your due date it is important to check the condition or dilation of the cervix.

 Take advantage of these appointments to talk about your concerns regarding childbirth or postpartum issues, such as breastfeeding or contraception after Baby is born.
 The best preparation for going into labor is expanding your knowledge and having clear expectations for what you will experience.

 Your healthcare provider can perform more tests in the third trimester since Baby is more developed.
 These will include vaginal exams to check her position and evaluate the condition of your cervix.

 - Group B strep test: Group B strep bacteria lives in about 1 in 3 women, and is not dangerous for moms-to-be, but could affect Baby when she passes through the birth canal, where the bacteria resides.
 The test is performed with a simple vaginal and rectal swab, and if you get a positive result, it can be treated with antibiotics so that she doesn’t have it at birth.